petervojtek/touchless-map/README.md

 ## Usage

-When smartphone is in vertical (upright) position, touchless mode is disabled.
+* When smartphone is in vertical (upright) position, touchless mode is disabled
-Touchless mode is enabled when smartphone is in horizontal position.
+* Touchless mode is enabled when smartphone is in horizontal position
+* Application will automatically lock screen orientation into portrait mode

 ### Move Map